Teaching Networks to Solve Optimization Problems: Conclusion

 \section{Conclusion}

 This paper presents a novel alternative for existing iterative methods to solve optimization problems.
-Specifically, this paper introduces \LOOP~(Learning to Optimize Optimization Process) framework which approximates the optimization process with a trainable parametric (set) function.
+Specifically, this paper introduces \LOOP~(Learning to Optimize Optimization Process) framework, which approximates the optimization process with a trainable parametric (set) function.
 Such a function maps optimization inputs to the optimal parameters in a single feed forward.
-We proposed two approaches for training \LOOP; using a traditional solver for providing ground truth (supervised learning) and without a solver in the \LOOP (self-supervised learning).
-The performance of the proposed methods are showcased in the contexts of diverse optimization problems; (i) linear and non-linear regression, (ii) principal component analysis, (iii) transport-based Core-set, and (iv) supply management in Cyber-Physical Systems.
-We used three separate models in our experiments, namely deep sets with global average pooling (GAP) , deep sets with sliced-Wasserstein Embedding and set transformers.
-Our results demonstrate that one can reduce an optimization problem to a single forward mapping while staying within reasonable distance from optimal solutions (calculated using commercial solvers). \LOOP~holds the promise for the next generation of optimization algorithms that improve by solving more examples of an optimization problem.
-In future, we intend to leverage recent advancements in deep learning on edge-devices, continual learning and transfer learning to continuously improve \LOOP's~ performance over time.
+We proposed two approaches for training \LOOP; using a classic solver for providing ground truth (supervised learning) and without a solver in the \LOOP~(self-supervised learning).
+The performance of the proposed methods is showcased in the contexts of diverse optimization problems; (i) linear and non-linear regression, (ii) principal component analysis, (iii) transport-based coreset, and (iv) supply management in cyber-physical setups.
+We used three separate models in our experiments, namely deep sets with global average pooling, deep sets with sliced-Wasserstein Embedding, and Set Transformers.
+Our results supports that replacing optimization problem with a single forward mapping yields outputs within a reasonable distance from commercial solvers' solutions. \LOOP~holds the promise for the next generation of optimization algorithms that improve by solving more optimization problems.